nginx/agent/hugo/content/getting-started.md

 Swagger UI requires goswagger be installed.
 See [instructions for installing goswagger](https://goswagger.io/install.html) for additional help.

-To launch the Swagger UI for the REST interface run the following command
+To launch the Swagger UI for the REST interface run the following command:

 ```shell
 make launch-swagger-ui